Table of Contents

 What are some examples of how you engage students?

-I recently spoke with a community college student that lives in California.
-She is studying accounting and recently began a job in an accounting position.
-She had been living with a family member, but they got into a fight and she moved out.
-She is now living in a hotel that costs $1,000 a week.
-She used the TimelyCare TalkNow service and the provider she spoke with referred her to me.
-I called her and listened to what is going on in her life and then worked to provide her with housing options in her community, like a housing access center in her town that is managed by the county, housing resources on her college’s website, and a property management company in her community that has affordable housing options.
+I had the opportunity to provide support to a community college student who lives in California.
+She was studying accounting and had recently started a job in an accounting position.
+She was living with a family member, but they got into a fight that led to her moving out.
+She relocated to a hotel that cost $1,000 per week.
+After using TimelyCare’s TalkNow service for on-demand emotional support, the provider referred her to me for basic needs support.
+I called her, listened to what was going on in her life, and then helped identify housing options in her community.
+I was able to connect her to a housing access center in her town that is managed by the county, housing resources on her college’s website, and a property management company in her community that had affordable housing options.

-In May, I spoke with a community college student that lives in Texas, who needed counseling services for her young daughter.
-I found several counseling centers in her community that provide pediatric counseling and referred her to them.
+Another community college student in Texas shared with me that she needed counseling services for her young daughter.
+In that instance, I found several counseling centers in her community that provide pediatric counseling and referred her to them.

-We use a program for text message outreach to all students who use the TimelyCare telehealth services.
-A community college student in California (who had used the TalkNow, on-demand mental health service) sent this text message (see image).
+At TimelyCare, we use a program for text message outreach to all students who use our care provider services.
+A community college student in California, who had used TalkNow for on-demand mental health service, sent the following text:

-I called her and we talked for a long time.
-I encouraged her to connect with the Women’s Safe Shelter in her community so they could support her as she made decisions about her safety, housing, and restraining orders.
+I called this student, and we talked for a long time.
+I identified a Women’s Safe Shelter in her community and encouraged her to connect with that organization so they could support her as she made decisions about her safety, housing, and restraining orders.

 What are the organizations with which you connect students?

-I connect students with government/county agencies, non-profit organizations, and campus resources that will help them get what they need.
-Examples include food pantries on or near their campuses, county housing assistance programs, and mental health providers in their neighborhoods that use sliding-fee scale payment methods.
+I connect students with government and county agencies, non-profit organizations, and campus resources that will help them get what they need.
+Examples of these resources include food pantries on or near their campuses, county housing assistance programs, and mental health providers in their communities that use sliding-fee scale payment methods.

-Why would a college want basic needs support for college students?
+Why would a college or university want basic needs support for college students?

-Colleges will benefit by having basic needs support because it will be a powerful resource that their students can access.
-It will help them meet their basic needs for housing, food, employment, transportation, and safety.
-Once the student has basic needs security, they are far more likely to see improved academic performance.
+Colleges and universities can benefit from TimelyCare’s basic needs support because it is a powerful resource that connects students to the resources they need to stay in school.
+It helps them meet their basic needs for housing, food, employment, transportation, and safety.
+Once a student has basic needs security, they are far more likely to see improved academic performance.

 What are the long-term benefits of basic needs support for students and schools?

-I believe the long-term benefits will be healthier communities and economies.
-Those who are gainfully employed in careers they find rewarding will be engaged members of our society and better able to connect with others in meaningful, healthy, and productive ways.
+The long-term benefits of basic needs support are healthier communities and economies.
+Students who are gainfully employed in careers they find rewarding will be engaged members of our society and better able to connect with others in meaningful, healthy, and productive ways.

 The health of your college campus has a direct impact on student success.
 When college students’ basic needs are met, they are empowered to take control of their education and academic success.
 To learn more about how to support students, customize a health and well-being solution for your students, and integrate it with your campus healthcare resources, contact TimelyCare.